 Benjamin Gallois

 Hi, I'm Benjamin Gallois, a PhD in Physics and currently a developer.
 This page is a detailed presentation of my career path, showcasing my diverse education and work experience across various fields, including fundamental physics, evolutionary development, computer vision, neuroscience, and blockchain technology.
-For my professional portfolio and freelance development work, please visit freelance.gallois.cc.
+For my professional portfolio and freelance development work, please visit freelance.gallois.cc and for my short CV click here.

 The following sections explain each step of my journey, emphasizing what I learned and how these experiences have shaped the future direction of my career.
 It also gathers all the documents and presentations I have written and delivered over the years, as well as all the scientific papers I contributed to.